コンテンツにスキップ

 Shiba : I also simply ran out of ideas (laughs).
 Well, I thought that digging that much wouldn't help.
 Until then, I put "people" on the back burner and wrote about "time" and "space" first.
 As a crystallization of the structure, ultimately, I thought that even just the movement of circles, triangles, and squares should be enough to evoke emotion (laughs), but in the end, I came to think that it's each individual human being that's important.
 I wouldn't go so far as to say the heart, though.
 To that end, I'm thinking of writing with some restrictions.
 Like not swapping roles.
 Not jumping through time...
 I haven't been able to follow them that much (laughs).

-Fujiwara : In "Red Lighthouse, Red First Love" on Shodoshima that I saw the other day, he wrote a very specific human story about a man who stayed on the island and his ex-girlfriend who left, but it was a very universal human story and I was so moved that I cried in front of the sea, and the mayor of Shodoshima who saw it was also very happy and wrote his impressions on his blog.
+Fujiwara : In "Red Lighthouse, Red First Love" on Shodoshima that I saw the other day, he wrote a very specific human story about a man who stayed on the island and his ex-girlfriend who left, but it was a very universal human story and I was so moved that I cried in front of the sea, but the mayor of Shodoshima who saw it was also very happy and wrote his impressions on his blog.
 But even so, I didn't think the story was pandering to the people of the island, and I felt that it was all about words and story, and I really felt the power of Shiba Yukio as a playwright.

 1